bpal410/cdk-managed-ad/README.md

 - `edition` (optional): Edition of Microsoft AD ('Standard' or 'Enterprise', defaults to 'Standard')
 - `shortName` (optional): Short name for the directory (e.g., CORP)
 - `vpcSubnets` (optional): Specific subnet selection for the AD (defaults to two subnets from different AZs)
 - `enableDirectoryDataAccess` (optional) - Deploy custom resource to enable the Directory Service Data API.
 Default is false.
-To use this you must add `"@aws-cdk/customresources:installLatestAwsSdkDefault": true` context to your `cdk.json`.

 ## Security